tomito26/todos/README.md

 * Javascript

 ## Contact
-For any requiry or collaboration feel  free to contact tommybwah@gmail.com
+For any enquiry or collaboration feel  free to contact tommybwah@gmail.com

 ## License and Copyright
 Lincensed under [MIT license](license)